rsogllc/GNT/en/mining.md

-It can be argued that they need your money to buy more hardware so that they can take advantage of [economies of scale][], but large scale mining operations can perform the [attacks described above][], which makes Bitcoin mining less effective at protecting recent transactions.
+It can be argued that they need your money to buy more hardware so that they can take advantage of [economies of scale][], but large scale mining operations can perform the [attacks described above][section attacks], which makes Bitcoin mining less effective at protecting recent transactions.

 It's also easy to create a [Ponzi scheme][] out of such a contract where